 On 5th October 2013 the Venerable Fred Trethewey was appointed Priest in Charge for a three year period.
 Before joining Christ Church, Fred was an Archdeacon in the Diocese of Worcester and we benefitted from his wide experience as he ministered to us.
 Fred was joined by his wife Margaret and they returned to their home in the Cotswolds in early October 2016.

-The Revd Jeremy Cross has again stepped in and has been appointed Interim Minister during the interregnum whilst we seek to appoint a new Priest in Charge.
+The Revd Jeremy Cross again stepped in and was appointed Interim Minister during the interregnum whilst we started the process to appoint a new Chaplain.

 We were pleased to announce the appointment of a new Chaplain, the Revd Robin Adams and his wife Donna.
 Robin takes up his duties on 1st February 2018 and his service was held at Ploërmel on the 4th February followed by services at Rostrenen and Huelgoat on the 11th February.